Applications due December 10 for residencies starting February 1, 2015

-Residents are selected by a panel consisting of the Executive Director, Education Director, Gallery Director and a previous resident, or local artist.
+Residents are selected by a panel consisting of the Executive Director, Director of Education, Gallery Director and a previous resident, or local artist.
 Residency periods are arranged by staff according to position openings.
 The typical residency term is one year, but may range from six months to two years.

 - Studio Access- All residents receive free studio space (shared or private depending on media and space available) and 24-hour access and use of equipment in the studio area to which they applied.
 Use of other studio areas is allowed as long as it does not interfere with resident artists in those areas.

 - Teaching Experience- Residents have priority for paid, on-site teaching opportunities including community art classes for youth and adults.
 Residents with an MFA in ceramics, painting, or metals have the opportunity to teach college level art classes for Doane College-Lincoln campus, held at LUX Center.

 - Exhibition Opportunities- All residents are offered general representation in the sales gallery for the duration of their residency and 30% off artwork and classes (when paid with cash or check 25% discount if paid by credit card).
 Residents who have a year or longer residency are also offered an exhibition in the conclusion of their residency.

 - Materials- Ceramics residents are allowed use of regularly stocked clay and glaze materials (but must provide your own mason stains) and free firings in exchange for the additional required studio duties.
 All residents can buy materials from the LUX at cost